utlib/discover-archives/docs/policies/policy-on-physical-storage-module.md

 * Digital folder

+{: .note }
-**Note:** staff with admin permissions may also see the term _Artefact._ This is a [locked term](https://www.accesstomemory.org/en/docs/latest/user-manual/add-edit-content/physical-storage/#edit-storage-types) in AtoM and it cannot be edited or deleted; it is not to be used in _DiscoverArchives_.
+> Staff with admin permissions may also see the term _Artefact._ This is a [locked term](https://www.accesstomemory.org/en/docs/latest/user-manual/add-edit-content/physical-storage/#edit-storage-types) in AtoM and it cannot be edited or deleted; it is not to be used in _DiscoverArchives_.

 2\.
 The **Name** field should <u>only</u> include the container identifier